Battle of the Camel: Election of Ali

 When Uthman was killed in 656 CE by the Egyptian rebels, the potential candidates for caliphate were Ali and Talha.
 The Umayyads had fled Medina, and the provincial rebels and the Ansar (early Medinan Muslims) were in control of the city.
 Among the Egyptians, Talha enjoyed some support, but the Basrans and Kufans, who had heeded Ali's call for nonviolence, and most of the Ansar supported Ali.
-Some authors add the (majority of the) Muhajirun to the above list of Ali's supporters.
+Some authors add the majority of the Muhajirun to the above list of Ali's supporters.
 The key tribal chiefs also favored Ali at the time.
 The caliphate was offered by these groups to Ali, who was initially reluctant to accept it, saying that he preferred to be a minister (wazir).
 Some early reports emphasize that Ali then accepted the caliphate when it became clear that he enjoyed popular support, reporting also that Ali demanded a public pledge at the mosque.
 Perhaps he also accepted the caliphate so as to prevent further chaos, but his nomination by the rebels left Ali exposed to accusations of complicity in Uthman's assassination.
-It appears that Ali personally did not force anyone for pledge and, among others, Sa'ad ibn Abi Waqqas, Abd-Allah ibn Umar, Sa'id ibn al-As, al-Walid ibn Uqba, and Marwan likely refused to give their oaths, some motivated by their personal grudges against Ali.
+It appears that Ali personally did not force anyone for pledge and, among others, Sa'd ibn Abi Waqqas, Abd Allah ibn Umar, Sa'id ibn al-As, al-Walid ibn Uqba, and Marwan likely refused to give their oaths, some motivated by personal grudges against Ali.
 On the whole, Madelung suggests that there is less evidence for any violence here than in the case of Abu Bakr, even though many broke with Ali later, claiming that they had pledged under duress.
 At the same time, that the majority favored Ali in Medina might have created an intimidating atmosphere for those opposed to him.